C7YPT0N1C/manga-scraper/README.md

   - Tags listed in `SUWAYOMI_IGNORED_CATEGORIES` (default: `Favs`) are not created as automated categories.
 - `COMING SOON` Automatic Suwayomi metadata generation
 - Flask monitoring endpoint (Systemd service)

+## Important Notes and Known Pitfalls
+- Downloads are skipped if a gallery folder exists and **every page has at least one valid image file**.
+(Bug fix required: see below.)
+- When running with `threads_galleries>1`, terminal progress bars (`tqdm`) can interfere.
+The code can switch off progress bars automatically for multi-galley concurrency.
+- Logging is verbose by default (DEBUG). `--verbose` currently sets the log level as an override; code checks `config["dry_run"]` before network or write actions.
+- GraphQL calls are verified: success is detected by checking `data` returned and `errors` entries.

 ## Installation
 ### System Requirements